 Funded 2010 - 2014

-Cumberland County SPCA received a grant for their Red Collar Society for Seniors.
-They use some of the money to help seniors who would otherwise have to euthanize or relinquish their senior dog.
+Cumberland County SPCA received a grant for their Senior Society for Grey Muzzles.
+They use some of the money to help seniors who would otherwise have to euthanize or relinquish their senior dog

 About Cumberland County SPCA